techidaily/site-fox-glue/source/_posts/new-in-2024-premium-audio-packs-for-visual-storytelling.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1975648/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Licensing is from Public domain and Creative Commons and all tracks are free, but Creative Commons licenses require attribution.

 ## Selecting the right Background Music for your video